 Finally, it is important to remember that a child support order does not need to remain static.
 Instead, such orders can be modified to reflect changed circumstances for either the child or the paying parent.
 For example, if the paying parent experiences a substantial increase in his or her income, the law requires that parent to share his or her good fortune with his or her children.
 Or if the child’s reasonable expenses increase, such as a substantial increase in tuition, the court can order an increase in support to cover those increased expenses.

-Schedule a Consultation to Discuss Your Child Support Matters with Experienced Family Lawyers
+Schedule a Free Consultation to Discuss Your Child Support Matters with Experienced Child Support Attorneys in Skippack, PA

 The child support guidelines set forth by the courts are typically used to establish a baseline number for a child support obligation.
 The guidelines primarily factor in the parents’ incomes, expenses, and the number of children being supported.
 The courts modify the guidelines on a regular basis to account for changed economic realities, such as cost-of-living adjustments.
 However, courts can and do adjust upward or downward from the guidelines number based on any number of factors specific to your case, such as your ability to pay the guidelines amount, your Skippack child custody arrangement, or your child’s specific needs.
 Thus, you should always bear in mind that the guidelines number may not necessarily be the exact amount that will be ordered by the court.
 However, it can provide an estimate of what that amount will be.